jakewilkins/searcher/README.md

 Your heart is as free as the air you breathe.
 The ground you stand on is liberated territory.

-In legal text, new_base_60 is dedicated to the public domain using Creative Commons -- CC0 1.0 Universal.
+In legal text, searcher is dedicated to the public domain using Creative Commons -- CC0 1.0 Universal.

 http://creativecommons.org/publicdomain/zero/1.0